Why Choose Our Law Office for Your Family Law Case

 Frequently Asked Questions

 We adjust our strategy to address each client’s specific needs, including situations where you own a business or are an active service member.
 For business owners, we work to accurately assess the value of business interests and develop fair, practical solutions based on Texas law.
 For military families, our team takes into account issues like jurisdiction, deployments, and division of military benefits.
-We remain informed about regulations impacting military cases and use creative strategies to minimize any disruptions.
+We stay informed about regulations that impact military cases and use creative strategies to minimize any disruptions.
 Our track record with high-value and complex cases in Allen and Collin County ensures we can explain your options and likely outcomes at every step.

 Mediation is a common way to resolve family law disputes in Allen before going to trial.
 During mediation, both parties work with a neutral mediator to discuss child custody, property, and other contested issues.
 Courts in Collin County often encourage mediation because it can reduce costs, help parties retain more control, and lead to faster agreements.
 We prepare our clients for each session, advise them throughout, and help formalize agreements that can be made into enforceable court orders.

 Not all family law cases in Allen require a trial.
 Many disputes are resolved through negotiation, agreed orders, or mediation, without ever going before a judge.
 If your case does require a hearing or trial, it will generally take place at the Collin County Courthouse.
-We work to settle matters out of court when possible, but are fully prepared to represent you in court if needed.
+We work to settle matters out of court when possible but are fully prepared to represent you in court if needed.
 Factors like the level of cooperation, type of dispute, and court calendar will influence whether your case goes to a hearing.

 Yes, we assist fathers and grandparents seeking to protect or maintain relationships with children in Texas.
 State law provides some rights in circumstances where it serves the child’s best interests or where necessary for safety and welfare.
 We handle Allen-area cases involving modification, enforcement, or new petitions for visitation and custody.
 Our team will explain your legal standing, what proof the court will consider, and what steps to take to assert your rights under local Texas law.

-Texas law—including the rules followed by courts in Allen—requires fair division of marital property and bases custody on the child’s best interests.
+Texas law, including the rules followed by courts in Allen, requires fair division of marital property and bases custody on the child’s best interests.
 Community property law means most property and debts acquired during marriage are split based on fairness, which may not be exactly equal.
 For custody, courts look at factors such as each parent’s involvement, stability, and ability to provide for the child.
 We keep current on Texas family law and Collin County practices so our clients have up-to-date, accurate information about their case and legal options.